The Community

 2016

 The 2016 conference focused on ethical, theoretical, and practical problems in engaged scholarship as a pathway to transformation.
 Dr. Lynn Harter provide the keynote case, a deep dive into her work on narrative and the founding of the Barbara Geralds Institute for Storytelling and Social Impact.
-Keynote panelists included Drs.
-Drs.
-Stephanie Bor, Sarah Dempsey, Rebecca Meisenbach, and Sarah Tracy.
+Keynote panelists included Dr. Stephanie Bor, Dr. Sarah Dempsey, Dr. Rebecca Meisenbach, and Dr. Sarah Tracy.

 2016 Participants